rapid7/ruby_smb/README.md

 ### Defining a packet

 All packets are implemented in a declarative style with BinData.
 Nested data structures are used where appropriate to give users an easy method of manipulating individual fields inside of a packet.

+Note that these packets are defined using [BinData](https://github.com/dmendel/bindata) and that their struction is subject to change across minor version bumps.
+See [CONTRIBUTING.md](https://github.com/rapid7/ruby_smb/blob/master/CONTRIBUTING.md#versioning) for more information.

 #### SMB1